GatorEducator/GatorMiner/docs/frequency-analysis/frequency-analysis-question.md

-The "question" type of frequency analysis will allows an user of GatorMinor to select questions in an assignment.
-An user can select one questions or as many questions as they want.
-The output will display the most used words, for an answer, to a question that is selected.
-It will display the information in the same fashion as other types of frequency analysis and this can be useful when a GatorMinor user wants to see if submissions are understanding a certain questions or not.
+This type of frequency analysis focuses on comparing the word frequency across specific question(s) in the assignment, regardless of the student using them.
+Selecting multiple questions creates a graph for each one where the frequency is displayed.
+This type of analysis can be useful to check if students are using the correct terminology to answer each question and that the question is clear.